eckelon/threesixty-slider/README.md

+This fork changes the rotation from 360 to 180.
+Just a minor change, but I needed this for a project.
+In the future, I'd like to add this as an option.

 # Hello All, I am not maintaining this plugin anymore.

 ![Three Sixty Image slider plugin](https://raw.github.com/creativeaura/threesixty-slider/master/assets/360.png)